With the White Rabbit Down the Hole. The spread of a Coastal DNA

 Note 1 — In our blog post The Giants of Twilight Land.
 Creatures of the Rim we described the happy, long lugs of the north of the Netherlands.
 In fact, the tallest people that have ever lived on the earth.
 Has it to do with their genes?

 During the Second World War, the Nazis carried out a sick scheme in Europe.
-In the Netherlands it was named, at first, Culano (i.e. Commission for Sending Farmers to Eastern Europe) but later carried out by the NSB (i.e. National-Socialist Movement) itself under the very original banner of the NOC (i.e. Dutch East Company).
+In the Netherlands it was first called Culano (Commission for Sending Farmers to Eastern Europe), but later it was taken over by the NSB (National-Socialist Movement) itself under the very original banner of the NOC (Dutch East Company).
+The reuse of a name once tied to Dutch overseas trade for this shabby colonial fantasy only underlined the delusions at play.

-From 1941, the first Dutch volunteers left for the east.
-Frisians featured prominently in this scheme, both in organizing and volunteering.
-The Frisian Director General of Agriculture, Geert Ruiter, a member of the SS, was one of the driving forces of the Dutch government.
-Although the farming sector in the Netherlands was in decline, most volunteers gave as their reason their membership in the NSB.
+From 1941 onward, the first Dutch volunteers left for the East.
+Frisians featured prominently in this scheme, both in organizing and in volunteering.
+The Frisian Director General of Agriculture, Geert Ruiter—an SS member—was one of the driving forces within the Dutch government.
+Although the farming sector in the Netherlands was already in decline, most volunteers explained their participation by pointing to their NSB membership.

-The whole scheme was an utter disaster, as was everything that came out of the brains of the Nazis.
-The Nazis showed their frustration that the Dutch pioneers soon mingled with the Slavic people, including having sexual affairs with the local non-Germanic women.
-Furthermore, many Dutch farmers transformed into smugglers and fences.
-From 1944 onward, the so-called blutmässig wertvolle Kräfte hastily returned, with their scarred genes, to the Netherlands and the province of Friesland, once Russia was in the counterattack all the way to Berlin.
+The whole scheme was an utter disaster, as was everything that came out of Nazi brains.
+The Nazis grew frustrated that the Dutch pioneers soon mingled with the Slavic population, including engaging in sexual relationships with local non-Germanic women.
+Moreover, many Dutch farmers turned into smugglers and fences.
+From 1944 onward, these so-called blutmässig wertvolle Kräfte rushed back to the Netherlands—and to Friesland in particular—once the Red Army counterattacked all the way to Berlin.

 Suggested music